Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: B-spline Transition Model for mCPR

 \subsection{Comparison: Approximate Logistic Transition Model}

 We use a B-spline approximation of the logistic transition model as a baseline comparison model.
 The approximate logistic transition function is designed to follow the logistic transition function closely while still observing the constraint that the derivative of the spline function be zero at the asymptote $P_c$.
 We chose to approximate the logistic transition function using splines both for computational reasons, as the non-differentiability of the logistic transition function at $P_c$ can cause problems for gradient-based sampling algorithms such as Hamiltonian Markov Chain Monte-Carlo, and so that all parameters of the comparison model can be interpreted in the same way as the proposed model.
+As such, the approximate logistic model can be seen as a simplified version of the Family Planning Estimation Model, which models multiple family planning indicators \citep{cahill_modern_2018}.
 Full details on the specification of the comparison model can be found in Appendix~A (Section \ref{section:appendix-logistic}).